arduino/docs-content/content/arduino-cloud/07.api/05.javascript/javascript.md

 tags: [JavaScript, Arduino Cloud]
 ---

-This library provides interaction with the Arduino IoT Cloud MQTT broker and can be used both from the browser and Node.js.
+This library provides interaction with the Arduino Cloud MQTT broker and can be used both from the browser and Node.js.

 Connection via this library is achieved by registering a [manual device](/arduino-cloud/hardware/devices#manual-devices), i.e. a virtual device that is not associated with an Arduino hardware board.
 This virtual device can connect through a simple username/password (Device ID, Secret Key) which is generated in the Arduino Cloud when configuring a device.